pileatus/pileatus.github.io/content/book club/the dabbler's guide to witchcraft.md

 - "book club"
 ---

-these were asked as part of the [sass witches](sass%20witches.md) book club.
+these were asked as part of the [sass witches](sass%20witches.md) book club for [the dabbler's guide to witchcraft](the%20dabbler's%20guide%20to%20witchcraft.md).

 ## intro